VirtoCommerce/vc-module-webhooks/docs/index.md

 Alternatively, you can click the *Reset* button to reconfigure your webhook from scratch.

-## Warning Message for Webhooks Created with Previous Versions
+## Warning Message
-If you used webhooks with multiple event subscription in the previous version, you might get the following warning message once you update the Virto platform:
+If you use webhooks with multiple event subscriptions in the previous version, you might get the following warning message once you update the Virto platform:

 ![Incorrect webhook warning](./media/incorrect-webhook-warnings.png)

-This is actually fine: you can continue using such a webhook as you did before, although **you will not be able edit it**.
-However, we recommend you removing such webhooks and replacing them with new ones instead.
-Currently, the *single event per webhook* limitation works for the newly created webhooks only, but, moving forward, we might totally remove the code that supports multiple event subscription.
+This is actually fine: you can continue using such a webhook as you did before, although **you will not be able to edit it**.
+However, we recommend you remove such webhooks and replace them with new ones instead.
+Currently, the *single event per webhook* limitation works for the newly created webhooks only, but, moving forward, we might totally remove the code that supports multiple event subscriptions.

-## Example of Output JSON File
+## Webhook Json Format

-<details><summary>Please expand this paragraph to see an example of JSON output for a weebhook based on the User Changed event.</summary>
+<details><summary>Please expand this paragraph to see an example of JSON output for a webhook based on the Order Changed event.</summary>

 ```
 {
-  "EventId": "VirtoCommerce.Platform.Core.Security.Events.UserChangedEvent",
+  "EventId": "VirtoCommerce.OrdersModule.Core.Events.OrderChangedEvent",
   "Attempt": 1,
-  "EventBody": "[
+  "EventBody": [
     {
-  "ObjectType":"VirtoCommerce.Platform.Core.Security.ApplicationUser",
-  "MemberId":"cb0a5340-f9fb-4f49-bd62-9d03518868ff",
-  "StoreId":"B2B-store",
-  "IsAdministrator":false,
-  "Id":"78b0208a-bb52-4a33-9250-583d63aa1f77"
+      "ObjectType": "VirtoCommerce.OrdersModule.Core.Model.CustomerOrder",
+      "Id": "1d58ff39-0631-44aa-afc6-a0d4adbc9787",
+      "Status": "New",
+      "Number": "CO220224-00003",
+      "__Previous": {
+        "Status": "Pending",
+        "Number": "CO220224-00003"
       }
-]"
     }
+  ]
+}

-NOTE: You can then call the User API and get the user by its ID using this request: GET /api/users/id/{id}
+NOTE: You can then call the Order API and get the extended order information.

+NOTE: `__Previous` field contains the same list of the fields with previous values.

 ```
 </details>